Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Methodology

-where $\phi$ represents any components of velocity field, $\bm{n}$ is the outward normal vector, and $\partial_D \Omega$ and $\partial_N \Omega$ denote Dirichlet and Neumann boundaries, respectively.
-In practice, Dirichlet conditions prescribe the dependent variable directly through $g(\bm{x},t)$, while Neumann conditions impose its normal derivative or flux $h(\bm{x},t)$.
-For fluid flows, typical examples include no-slip walls with zero velocity, slip walls with prescribed tangential velocity, velocity inlets with given profiles.
-Although, we test Dirichlet and Neumann type boundary conditions on the pressure field, our proposed method can learn flow solution without imposing any boundary conditions on the pressure field.
-However, pressure is constrained to an arbitrary fixed value at a single collocation point to prevent its unbounded growth.
+In CFD practice, Dirichlet conditions prescribe the dependent variable directly through $g(\bm{x},t)$, while Neumann conditions impose its normal derivative or flux $h(\bm{x},t)$.
+For fluid flows, typical examples include no-slip walls, free-slip walls, inlet condition with a given velocity profile.
+We note that specific boundary conditions on the velocity and pressure field are discussed in detail in the Section \ref{sec:results}.

-Although, our current focus is on steady-state flows, for time-dependent problems, additional initial conditions must be specified on the initial domain $\Gamma = \Omega \times \{t=0\}$, typically expressed using Dirichlet operators:
+If time evolution of a flow field from a given state is of interest, initial conditions must be specified, typically expressed using Dirichlet operators:

 where $\phi_0(\bm{x})$ denotes the prescribed initial distribution of the field $\phi$ at $t=0$.